“Winning Body Language” focuses on the emotions that your gestures generate and what they communicate to the audience and the people around them.

 - Dominant Body Language

-- Keep your hands at navel level to relax and send a message of trust
+- Keep your hands at the navel level to relax and send a message of trust

 - Give people the upper hand and accept them fully (Yes State) to make them feel great